recursive-one/wiki.recursive.one/Nix (package manager).md

 nix-env -iA nixpkgs.myPackages && nix-collect-garbage
 ```

+With `-r` it will remove all the packages that aren't mentioned in your `myPackages`.

 ## Locales

 By default there are no locales will be installed with glibc and some software won't work after installation.
 Here is a workaround: